KSS-1227/ReasearchAssistant/README.md

 python -m streamlit run streamlit_app.py
 ```

-**Gemini API key error**
+**Gemini API errors**
-- Confirm `.env` exists and contains `GEMINI_API_KEY`
+- Confirm `GEMINI_API_KEY` is set in `.env`
-- On Streamlit Cloud: add the key under App Settings → Secrets
+- On Streamlit Cloud: add it under App Settings → Secrets
 - Regenerate at https://aistudio.google.com/app/apikey

+**Supabase auth not working**
+- Confirm `SUPABASE_URL` and `SUPABASE_ANON_KEY` are set
+- The anon key must be the public key, not the service role key
+- Check that email confirmation settings in Supabase Auth match your expectations

+**"No key findings in synthesis"**
+- Ask a fresh question — the previous result in session may be stale
+- Open the Raw JSON tab to inspect the actual API response
+- The fallback synthesiser activates automatically when Gemini fails

 **FAISS installation fails**
 ```bash
 pip install --upgrade faiss-cpu
 ```

-**"No key findings in synthesis"**
-- This means the LLM returned empty fields — ask a fresh question after re-uploading
-- Check the **Raw JSON** tab to inspect the actual API response
-- Use the fallback: the system auto-extracts sentences deterministically when Gemini fails

 **Document fails to process**
 - Must be `.pdf`, `.txt`, or `.md`
 - Must not be password-protected or empty
 - Must be under 50 MB
-- Avoid special characters (`\ / : * ? " < > |`) in filenames
+- Avoid special characters in filenames

-**Answer quality is low**
-- Upload documents that contain terms relevant to your question
-- Use the suggested questions — they are generated from your actual document content
-- Check the **Metrics** tab for retrieval confidence score
+**History tab shows "Session expired"**
+- This is expected behaviour when the JWT has expired
+- Log out and log in again to get a fresh token

 ---